 Homo ergaster (considered by many paleontologists to be early African H. erectus) lived 1.9-1.5 Mya in East Africa.
 He was the first hominin to have a body silhouette similar to that of modern humans and his proportions indicate that he lived on the ground.
 He was 1.7 m tall and capable of running and of walking long distances.
 His brain, at 850 cm3, was bigger than that of Paranthropus, but not yet that of a modern human, one more piece of evidence that larger brain size followed bipedalism on the evolutionary time scale, rather than preceding it.
 It is easy to imagine H. ergaster as the first “naked ape”.
 H. ergaster used primitive tools of the “Olduwan” culture.[ref]Tools will be discussed in more detail in a later paragraph.[/ref]

 Homo erectus lived 1.9-0.14 Mya (or even later), making him the longest lived human species to date.
 Modern humans are far from having achieved such a long species lifetime.
-Like H. ergaster, he had a habitually upright posture and his or, rather, her wide pelvis would have permitted birth of larger-brained babies.
+Like H. ergaster, H. erectus had a habitually upright posture and his or, in this case, her wide pelvis would have permitted birth of larger-brained babies.